thejsway/thejsway/manuscript/chapter08.md

 `toLowerCase()` and `toUpperCase()` are two string methods.
 Like every string method, both have no affect on the initial value and return a new string.

+!!! tip

-T> It's important to understand that once created, a string value never changes: strings are **immutable** in JavaScript.
+    It's important to understand that once created, a string value never changes: strings are **immutable** in JavaScript.

 ## Comparing two strings